samhuk/exhibitor/contributing/development.md

 # Development

-This document describes the process for setting up and running this app on your local computer.
+This document describes the process for setting up and running this package on your local computer.

 ## Prerequisites

-This app uses Node.js and Docker (Docker only for production deployment).v
+This app uses Node.js.

-You can get Node.js [here](https://nodejs.org/en/), or if you are using Chocolatey run `choco install nodejs`.
+You can get Node.js [here](https://nodejs.org/en/).
+If you are using Chocolatey, run `choco install nodejs`.

-You can get Docker [here](https://docs.docker.com/get-docker/).

 It runs on MacOS, Windows, and Linux environments.

 It runs on many versions of Node.js, tested back to version 14.x.

-Additionally, gcc is required: `sudo apt install gcc`.

 ## Structure

 This section details the basic structure of the repository.

-This repository is split into three main parts - the **client**, **server**, and **common**.
+This repository is split into three main parts - the **Javascript API**, the **CLI**, and the **Site**.

+### Javascript API

+The Typescript for the Javascript API is at `/src/api`.

+This defines what the use will consume in their code in order to use the package.

+### CLI

+The Typescript for the CLI is at `/src/cli`.

+This is the Command Line Interface application that the user runs to do things like start the exhibitor site.

+The CLI uses Node.js.

+### Site

+The Typescript for the Site is at `/src/site`.

+This contains all of the code for the Exhibitor website that the user uses.
+It is split into three main parts - **Client**, **Server**, and **Common**.

-### Client
+#### Client

+The Typescript for the client is at `/src/site/client`.

+The SCSS for the client is at `/src/site/client/assets/styles`.

 The client uses React and Redux.

+#### Server

-The Typescript for the client is at `/src/client`.
+The Typescript for the server is at `/src/site/server`.

-The SCSS for the client is at `/src/client/assets/styles`

-### Server

 The server uses express.js.

-The Typescript for the server is at `/src/server`.

-### Common
+#### Common

 The common directory holds all of the Typescript code that is shared by the client and server.
 This is particularly useful for sharing types between client and server.